imx motor tests

 Examples of derived results of the test type

-The parameter identification method is a turnkey model-based method that determines the parameters of a brushed permanently excited DC electric motor.
+The imx Parameter Identification DC is a turnkey model-based procedure that determines the parameters that characterize a brushed DC electric motor.

 Description of the test procedure